Goo53/QR_TEST_TUBES/README.md

 # QR_Test_Tubes
-Goal: Help to manage test-tubes in laboratory with printable QR codes connected to editable database.
+Information managment system in laboratory with use of mobile app (QR code generator,scanner & database)

 ## Inspiration